 3. After the request is acknowledged by the agency, they have a time limit to respond to the request.
 They can, however, extend this by some means.

 Some agencies will require fees to be paid for the amount of work.
-Sometimes state agencies quantify fees by breaking down the amount of work and "man-hours" that need to go into processing the request/responsive documents.
+Sometimes state agencies quantify fees by breaking down the amount of work and "personnel-hours" that need to go into processing the request/responsive documents.
 Many times federal agencies require fees without much insight.

 Many states have limits on the costs agencies can charge for requests.
 You can challenge an agency if you believe it is has set an unrealistic price via an appeal or lawsuit.
 Other times, they have no right to charge for records at all.
 Reading the local statute helps.
 Agencies, especially police departments, often lie about how much work needs to be done.